 If you are unsure, try a few options on the cheap (print out our free planning pages and put them in a handy binder, save some files to Evernote, make a bullet journal in a spiral notebook you have lying around, try a trial period of an online planner) until you figure out which one is going to work with you.

-Resources about choosing the best homeschool planner for moms:
+Resources for choosing the best homeschool planner for moms:

 - The Best Homeschool Planner for Your Personality Type